h2oai/h2o-2/h2o-docs/source/datascience/gbm.rst

   such as specification of multiple learning rates, selecting this option will build the set of models in parallel, rather than sequentially.

+**Seed**

+  The random seed controls sampling and initialization.
+Reproducible results are only expected with single-threaded operation (i.e., when running on one node, turning off load balancing and providing a small dataset that fits in one chunk).
+In general, the multi-threaded asynchronous updates to the model parameters will result in (intentional) race conditions and non-reproducible results.
+Note that deterministic sampling and initialization might still lead to some weak sense of determinism in the model.

+**Group split**

+  Perform group splitting categoricals.

 """"